yard-turkey/examples-and-blogs/examples/crossplane/aws-s3-bucket-workflow.md

 ### Create Photo Application
-Now we will use the S3 Bucket we just provisioned by creating a demo photo application and running it in our cluster.
+Now we will use the S3 Bucket we just provisioned by creating a [demo photo application](https://github.com/yard-turkey/gallery-demo) and running it in our cluster.
+This demo application is a simple web app that displays and uploads pictures into the S3 Bucket.

 1. After the bucket is created, a secret is also created from the provisioner, this secret holds the bucket connection information such as endpoint, user and password.
 We will need this secret to run our app pod.